karthikathota/JAVA/OOPS/Readme.md

 Also known as method overloading
-Occurs when you have multiple methods in the same class with the same name but different parameters
+Occurs when you have multiple methods in the same class with the same name but different parameters It is compulsory to have a differentiating factor.

 ```java
 class details{